Factbox: Who's buying Britain's Morrisons?

-LONDON, July 3 (Reuters) - Morrisons (MRW.L), Britain's fourth-biggest supermarket group after Tesco (TSCO.L), Sainsbury's (SBRY.L) and Asda, has agreed a 6.3 billion pound ($8.7 billion) takeover by a trio of investment groups led by Fortress Investment Group. read more
+LONDON (Reuters) - Morrisons, Britain’s fourth-biggest supermarket group after Tesco, Sainsbury’s and Asda, has agreed a 6.3 billion pound ($8.7 billion) takeover by a trio of investment groups led by Fortress Investment Group.

 Following are some details about the buyers of the 122-year-old Bradford, northern England, based grocer: